Defense attorneys are always open for a ready-made opportunity to suggest that a suspect

 are they, and do they typically include violent behaviors, like murder?

-Violence is not included.
-In fact, not one single research study exists linking violent behavior with the diagnosis of PTSD.
+Violence is not included except as a part of "hyperarousal."
 While, anger and agitation are common symptoms of PTSD, these feelings

 tend to be turned inward, contributing to making it the terribly painful disorder it is.
 Combined with depression, it is not